stephenharris/WordPressBehatExtension/docs/index.md

 ## What is this?

-This is a Behat 3.0 Extension for WordPress plugin and theme development.
+This is a [Behat 3.0](http://behat.org/en/latest/) Extension for WordPress plugin and theme development.
 It provides [step definitions](Contexts.md) and allows you to use WordPress functions in your own context class.

+## Why?

+Simply, to make end-user testing of WordPress, plug-ins and themes easier.

+The aim of this project is to firstly provide a collection of context classes that allow for easy testing of WordPress' core functionality.
+Secondly, it aims to make creating your own contexts for your own site/plugin/theme functionality by providing a bridge between Behat and WordPress.

 ## History